-- Ensure that the XMPP address conforms to the rules specified in [XMPP-CORE], including application of the relevant [STRINGPREP] profiles and encoding as a [UTF-8] string. - 2.
-Concatenate the following: - 1.
-The "xmpp" scheme and the ":" character. - An "authority component" if included (not shown in this example). - A string of Unicode characters that represents the XMPP address, transformed in accordance with the "inodeid", "ihost", and "iresid" rules. - The "?" character followed by a "query component", if appropriate to the application (not shown in this example). - The "#" character followed by a "fragment identifier component", if appropriate to the application (not shown in this example).
+Ensure that the XMPP address conforms to the rules specified in [XMPP-CORE], including application of the relevant stringprep profiles [STRINGPREP] and encoding as a UTF-8 string [UTF-8].

+- 2. Concatenate the following: - 1.
+The "xmpp" scheme and the ":" character. - 2.
+An "authority component" if included (not shown in this example). - A string of Unicode characters that represents the XMPP address, transformed in accordance with the "inodeid", "ihost", and "iresid" rules. - 4.
+The "?" character followed by a "query component" if appropriate to the application (not shown in this example). - The "#" character followed by a "fragment identifier component" if appropriate to the application (not shown in this example).